Nisarg1112/Django-Ecommerce-Website/README.md

 ## ⚡️ How to Use

-Just follow 4 simple steps:
+Just follow these simple steps:

 1. Clone repository to preserve directory structure<br>
 `git clone https://github.com/Nisarg1112/Django-Ecommerce-Website.git`